sudoms/freqpcr/README.md

 ## First, define the parameters
 ```
-# The population allele frequency to be estimated
 P <- 0.15
-# The gamma shape parameter of the individual DNA yield (to be estimated)
 K <- 4
-# The measurement error (SD) on each Cq (Ct) value following Normal(0, SD).
 sdMeasure <- 0.2

 # These auxiliary parameters must be known
 EPCR <- 0.97
 zeroAmount <- 0.0016
 ```
+P:
+* The population allele frequency to be estimated

+K:
+* The gamma shape parameter of the individual DNA yield

+sdMeasure:
+* The measurement error on each Cq (Ct) value, following Normal(0, sdMeasure)

 EPCR:
 * Amplification efficiency per PCR cycle, given as a positive numeric.